New York State Insurance Requirements

 Your liability insurance coverage must

-- be New York State insurance coverage, issued by a company licensed by the NYS Department of Financial Services and certified by NYS DMV - out-of-state insurance is never acceptable
+- be New York State insurance coverage, issued by a company licensed by the NY State Department of Financial Services and certified by NY State DMV - out-of-state insurance is never acceptable

 The New York State Department of Financial Services website has more information about liability insurance and insurance companies licensed in New York: http://www.dfs.ny.gov.

-Can there be more than 2 names on a vehicle registration?
+More than 2 names on a vehicle registration

-No. There can only be 1 or 2 names on a registration (registrants).
-Both the primary registrant (first name listed on the registration) and the co-registrant must sign the Vehicle Registration / Title Application (MV-82) and provide their proofs of identity and date of birth.
+There can only be 1 or 2 names on a registration (registrants).
+Both the primary registrant (first name listed on the registration) and the co-registrant must sign the Vehicle Registration/Title Application (PDF) (MV-82) and provide their proofs of identity and date of birth.
 Both names must appear on the Insurance ID Card.

 Do I need insurance to register my vehicle?